victoramsantos/netflix-backend/README.md

 ### Movies

 The [movies](./movies) microservice take account of the movie domain.
 Their APIs answer questions about movie details, genders of movies and searchs for movies.
+Its database is built by the [movie scraper](./movie-scraper) which reads our IMDB dataset and populates the movies' database.

 ### Ranking